FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Allow anonymous statistics=In mobile app settings, toggle to allow or not sending of anonymous app usage for statistics.
 Should be as short as possible.

 Share game URL=in mobile app on the game context menu, this button opens the native share widget to send the game URL.
 To keep very short.

+This field is required=Error message when a text input fields is left blank.
+Appears in the registration form and preferences menu (http://lichess.org/account/email).

+This email address is invalid=Error message for when the email address was typed in incorrectly.
+Appears in the registration form and preferences menu (http://lichess.org/account/email).

+This email address is not acceptable=Error message for when people associate a disposable email address with their account (e.g. https://www.guerrillamail.com/) -- only permanent email addresses are permitted.
+Appears in the registration form and preferences menu (http://lichess.org/account/email).

+This email address is already taken=Error message for when you associate an account with an email address that is already in use by another account.
+Appears in the registration form and preferences menu (http://lichess.org/account/email).